mockk/mockk/README.md

 }
 ```

-In case you want private calls to be verified, you should create spyk with `recordPrivateCalls = true`
+In case you want private calls to be verified, you should create a `spyk` with `recordPrivateCalls = true`

-Additionally more verbose syntax allows to get and set properties, do same dynamic calls:
+Additionally, a more verbose syntax allows you to get and set properties, combined with the same dynamic calls:

 ```kotlin
 val mock = spyk(Team(), recordPrivateCalls = true)